MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 1. Select **Ok** to save any custom rule.

 >[!IMPORTANT]
 >Enter the PolicyOID by using the [object identifier format](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.4).
 For example, if the certificate policy says **All Issuance Policies**, enter the OID as **2.5.29.32.0** when you add the rule.
-The string **All Issuance Policies** is invalid for the rules editor and won't take effect.
+The string **All Issuance Policies** is invalid for the rules editor and doesn't take effect.

 ## Step 4: Configure username binding policy